wxinix/Aimsun.MicroApi4D/README.md

-# Aimsun-MicroApi
+# AimsunMicroApi4D
-Aimsun MicroApi in Object Pascal - Aimsun MicroApi ported to Object Pascal.
-Supports up to the latest Aimsun version 8.4.
+AimsunMicroApi4D - Cross-platform Object Pascal bindings for Aimsun MicroApi on Windows, Linux and MacOS.
+Supports the latest Aimsun version 8.4.

-Aimsun MicroAPIs are the programming interface of Aimsun microscopic traffic simulator.
-As of the latest Aimsun version 8.4, these APIs provided 13 predefined call back hooks, together with various other utility functions.
+Aimsun MicroApi is the programming interface of Aimsun microscopic traffic simulator developed by Aimsun Inc. The original/official supported programming languages include C/C++ and Python.
+This AimsunMicroApi4D provides an additional cross-platform option of Object Pascal (Delphi).
+As of the latest Aimsun version 8.4, Aimsun MicroApi provides 13 predefined call back hooks, together with various other utility functions.

-MicroAPIs allow advanced users to implement sophisticated external logic, for example, non-standard ramp metering, advanced traffic management strategies, adaptive signal control etc. These are not readily available with standard off-the-shelf Aimsun features, but made possible with Aimsun MicroAPIs.
+Aimsun MicroApi enables advanced users to implement sophisticated external logic, for example, non-standard ramp metering, advanced traffic management strategies, adaptive signal control etc. These are not readily available with standard off-the-shelf Aimsun features, but made possible with Aimsun MicroAPIs.

-The Aimsun MicroAPIs will generate a Dynamic Link Library (DLL).
-The DLL is loaded by Aimsun host during run time before running a simulation replication, and unloaded after the simulation replication finishes.
+An Aimsun MicroApi project will generate a Dynamic Link Library (Dll).
+The Dll is loaded by the Aimsun host during run time before running a simulation replication, and unloaded after the simulation replication finishes.
 The Aimsun-supported programming language is C++ and Python, but a knowledgable develoer can easily port the development in other languages such as Delphi, C#, Java, Swift, Golang, and Fortran, to name just a few.

 One nuance about Aimsun MicroAPIs programming  is the granular control level down to a single simulation step.
 This is no surprise since Aimsun Micro is a time-discretized space continuous simulator that all the simulation events have to be driven by incrementing simulation steps.
 However, this might pose some programming challenges or certain pitfalls when multi-threading is involved, or when a TCP/IP based client-server structure is employed.
 The tricky point is that at the simulation step level,  the control of flow is transferred from Aimsun host to MicroAPI DLL,  while NOT until the call back finishes,  Aimsun host is  “blocked”.
 This could possibly counter-balance any benefits obtained from the multi-threaded code implemented inside the API logic.

-From "event" perspective, Aimsun MiroAPIs can be categorized as:
+From "event" perspective, Aimsun MiroApi can be categorized as:
  - Initialization Functions, which are fired once with each simulation replication by Aimsun host at the DLL initialization state.
     AAPILoad
     AAPIInit